 Treatment for Lateral Foot Pain Approved by a Scottsdale Foot Doctor

 The treatment plan for lateral foot pain depends on the severity of the pain.
-Usually, ice, plenty of rest, orthotics, a brace, and certain exercises can help with lateral foot pain.
+Usually, ice, plenty of rest, custom foot orthotics, a brace, and certain exercises can help with lateral foot pain.
 Elevation helps with the swelling and compression with an elastic bandage can also be helpful.
 In more extreme cases, other treatment options such as surgery are needed.

 Before starting any exercises, always consult with a podiatrist for approval.
 Also, some home stretches can be done to help relieve the pain.